section-engineering-education/engineering-education/content/articles/javascript-screen-recorder/index.md

 This article guides us on implementing this functionality in a web browser using React and Node.js.

 ## Prerequisites
 - Knowledge of the [JavaScript](https://www.javascript.com/) programming language.
 - Basics of React library.
 Learn more on the official documentation [here](https://reactjs.org/).
 - A code editor or IDE such as [VS Code](https://code.visualstudio.com/download).
 - Have a Node.js LTS or later version on your development environment.
 You can download [here](https://nodejs.org/en/download/).

 ### Getting Started
 Our screen recorder application will use full-stack JavaScript.
 The main libraries on the client-side include:

 - `React`- A frontend JavaScript library for dynamic apps.
 - `socket.io-client` for interacting with the webserver.

 For the backend side, we will use:

 - `Express.js` - A Node.js framework for servers.
 - `Socket.io` - a Node.js library for developing real-time bi-directional applications using web sockets.
 - `FFmpeg` - an open-source tool for working with multimedia streams such as audio and video.

 ### Application Setup
 Our application structure includes a backend(`server` directory) and a React `client` folder.
-First, we will create our application folder and name it `screen-recorder-app`.
-We will have the two directories inside the folder: the `server` folder for the backend and the `client` folder for the React application.
+So, first, we will create our application folder and name it `screen-recorder-app`.
+Then, we will have the two directories inside the folder; the `server` folder for the backend and the `client` folder for the React application.

 On your bash terminal, create the `screen-recorder-app` project folder: